codypace68/ideagen/readme.md

 ##### Example:

 If you want the app to help with ideas on new YouTube videos, you could add a YouTube category to the **Categories** tables and populate the **Words** table with words related to the types of videos you normaly make.

+see [lib/models.js](./lib/models.js) for full DB schema.
+Sequilize is used as the ORM for this project which enables you to sync with nearly any MySQL DB.

 ---
 ## General Functions